deadcoast/MilkBottle/TASKLIST.md

 - [x] **End-to-End Pipeline Integration**

   - [x] Implement a function that runs the full PDFmilker pipeline (discover → prepare → extract → transform → validate → relocate → report) for all PDFs in the target directory.
-  - [x] Integrate this pipeline with the PDFmilker CLI menu so that “Start PDF Extraction Process” actually runs the workflow.
+  - [x] Integrate this pipeline with the PDFmilker CLI menu so that "Start PDF Extraction Process" actually runs the workflow.
   - [x] Add error handling and logging for the full pipeline.

 - [x] **User-Facing CLI Improvements**